What we know about the Madison, Wisconsin, school shooter

 “But at this time, it appears that the motive was a combination of factors,” he said, though he declined to provide more details.

-Police are speaking to students to determine if bullying was one of the factors, Barnes said.
+Police are speaking to students to determine whether bullying was one of the factors, Barnes said.

 “Some have asked if people were specifically targeted.
 Everyone was targeted in this incident, and everyone was put in equal danger,” he added.